hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 ### Market

-The section below will describe the in detail what is required for the `Market` class to place and track orders.
+The section below will describe in detail what is required for the `Market` class to place and track orders.

 #### Placing Orders

-The `execute_buy` and `execute_sell` are the crucial functions when placing orders on the exchange, below will describe the task of these function.
+`execute_buy` and `execute_sell` are the crucial functions when placing orders on the exchange,.
+The table below will describe the task of these functions.

 Function<div style="width:150px"/> | Input Parameter(s) | Expected Output(s) | Description
 ---|---|---|---
 `execute_buy` | order_id: `str`,<br/>symbol: `str`,<br/>amount: `Decimal`,<br/>order_type: `OrderType`,<br/>price: `Optional[Decimal] = s_decimal_0`| None | Function that takes the strategy inputs, auto corrects itself with trading rules, and places a buy order by calling the `place_order` function.<br/><br/>This function also begins to track the order by calling the `c_start_tracking_order` and `c_trigger_event` function.<br/>
 `execute_buy` | order_id: `str`,<br/>symbol: `str`,<br/>amount: `Decimal`,<br/>order_type: `OrderType`,<br/>price: `Optional[Decimal] = s_decimal_0` | None | Function that takes the strategy inputs, auto corrects itself with trading rules, and places a buy order by calling the `place_order` function.

-!!! warning
+!!! tip
-    The `execute_buy` and `execute_sell` methods verify that the trades would be legal given the trading rules pulled from the exchange and calculate applicable trading fees.
+    The `execute_buy` and `execute_sell` methods verify that the trades would be allowed given the trading rules obtained from the exchange and calculate applicable trading fees.
 They then must do the following:

     - Quantize the order amount to ensure that the precision is as required by the exchange
     - Create a `params` dictionary with the necessary parameters for the desired order